 Colorado School of Mines is committed to the health and well-being of all of its students.
 Good health is essential to academic success.
 The Colorado School of Mines has required students to have adequate health insurance as a condition of enrollment since 1991.
 No distinction is made for part-time versus full-time status.
 Degree-seeking U. S. Citizen and Permanent Resident students who demonstrate coverage that meets CSM requirements may waive the SHIP provided by CSM using the online enrollment/waiver system.
 Information on coverage requirements can be found the "MEASURE UP" page.

-2014 - 2015 Policy Information from UnitedHealthCare StudentResources
+2016-2017 Policy Information from UnitedHealthCare StudentResources

-Please review this website for eligibility, benefits (click here for Plan Years 2013-14 and before) (click here for Policy Year 2014-15) and termination information on the Mines Student Health Insurance Program.
+A student's enrollment into the Student Health Insurance Program is an annual selection.
+The enrollment selection that the student chooses is binding for the entire academic year, including summer.
+Please review this website for eligibility, benefits (click here for Plan Years 2013-14 and before) (click here for Policy Year 2015-16) and termination information on the Mines Student Health Insurance Program.

 NCAA Intercollegiate Athletes